-I helped him clarify which value - change or dignity (integrity) - was most important to him .
+I helped Ed clarify which value — change or dignity (integrity) — was most important to him .

-I explained to Ed that by organizing what he wanted in this simple guiding structure, he could more easily embrace and transcend the conflict between his two desires, and create the life and work he longed for.
+I explained how, by organizing his desires and action in this structure, Ed could transcend the conflict between his two desires, and create the results he longed for.

 Shifting the Structure

-Ed changed because he shifted from a structure in which he'd held values in opposition, to a structure that integrated his values in a hierarchical, "both/and" framework.
+Ed changed—and stayed changed—because he shifted from an “either/or” structure in which his values conflicted, to a structure that integrated them in a “both/and” framework.

-That structure naturally gave rise to new patterns of behavior and to success.
+The new structure naturally gave rise to new patterns of behaviour, and to successful and lasting results.

 Ed’s changes helped him feel much more true to himself; more integral.